IRS Form 1099 Guide: Types, Rules and FAQs

 Who Should Receive Form 1099-NEC?

 Independent contractors are self-employed small business owners.
-To receive a 1099-NEC, these contractors need to provide client vendors with their taxpayer identification number (TIN), which is either a social security number (SSN) or employee identification number (EIN) for a U.S. individual or ITIN for a non-resident alien.
+To receive a 1099-NEC, these contractors need to provide client vendors with their taxpayer identification number (TIN), which is either a social security number (SSN) or employee identification number (EIN) for a U.S. individual or ITIN for a resident (or non-resident) alien.
 These numbers, other than SSN, are issued by the Internal Revenue Service (IRS).

 1099 NEC instructions